MicrosoftDocs/mslearn-live-migrating-to-the-cloud/session2.md

 If you do not have access to the deployed solution (maybe you deleted it to save money or used the Learn Live Sandbox), please follow these instructions.

-We have prepared a script that:
+## The instructions and scripts provided in this document will:

-1. Creates an App Service Plan
+1. Create an App Service Plan
-2. Creates an App Service
+2. Create an App Service
-3. Deploys the app directly from Github into the App Service
+3. Deploy the app directly from Github into the App Service

+## Prepare your environment

+- Fork our repository ([aka.ms/vanarsdelrepo](https://aka.ms/vanarsdelrepo)) if not already done ([fork now](https://github.com/MicrosoftDocs/mslearn-live-migrating-to-the-cloud/fork))
+- Clone the repository to your PC
+- Open the starter solution under "src/1 - Starter" (you can use Visual Studio 2019 or Visual Studio Code)

-#### If you are using your Azure subscription
+### If you are using your Azure subscription

 - Open [Azure Portal](https://portal.azure.com) in your browser and select your subscription
 - Open the Cloud Shell (the button is located at the very top, next to the notifications bell and looks like this: >_) and select to use a "Bash" shell.

-#### If you are using the Learn Live Sandbox
+### If you are using the Learn Live Sandbox

 - Go to your [Learn Live Sandbox activation page](https://aka.ms/learnlivesandbox)
 - Locate Azure Cloud Shell on the right-hand side